-4. The best advice I ever got for storytelling was to know the last line of your story before you start working on it.
-The last line should be something that wraps everything up and gives the story some meaning.
+5. Know your last line first.
+The best advice I ever got for storytelling was to know the last line of your story before you start telling it.
+The last line should be something that wraps everything up and gives the story meaning.

 6. Sharing is more important than performing.
 Don’t worry about turning your story into a performance.
 Tell the story as if you were in the living room with friends.
 Great stories come from a place of humility and vulnerability.
 That doesn’t mean they can’t be funny and lighthearted.
 Most of the stories at FGS are very funny but they’re more self-deprecating than what you hear at a comedy show.

 7. Dirty words and subject matter.
 You need to keep your story clean.
 We are in a public place and not everyone is there for the show.
 No stories about sex or genitals.
 I know they are often funny but it’s not worth the risk of someone in the coffee shop complaining.
 There are lots of other places to tell those stories and if you do a little Googling you will find a show where you can tell them.
 Most other topics are fine.
 We’ve had stories of death, loss, suicide, heartbreak, mental illness, terminal illness, etc. All of these topics are fine as long as you tell them with honesty.
 And without four-letter words.